ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
+13 Essential Open Source Project - <a href="https://medium.com/sourcescribes/13-essential-open-source-project-a22cd5b277ac" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `OpenSourceScribes`**

+<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

+<h3>2.
+Cloud Cost Optimization: How We Cut Costs by 33% Without Slowing Growth - <a href="https://medium.com/@chaliyarc/cloud-cost-optimization-how-we-cut-costs-by-33-without-slowing-growth-bcb613c2bb68" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chalitha Kulathunga`**

+<blockquote>How we cut cloud costs by 33% in 3 months — tackling hidden expenses, cost spikes, and governance challenges while ensuring growth</blockquote>

+<h3>3.
 How to Build a Multi-Tenancy Internal Developer Platform with GitOps and vCluster - <a href="https://medium.com/itnext/how-to-build-a-multi-tenancy-internal-developer-platform-with-gitops-and-vcluster-d8f43bfb9c3d" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ITNEXT`**

 <blockquote>The key role of Platform Engineering teams in building a Kubernetes based Platforms.</blockquote>

-<h3>2.
+<h3>4.
+Configuring Fluent Bit to Send Error Logs to Slack and Telegram - <a href="https://medium.com/@hmquan08011996/configuring-fluent-bit-to-send-error-logs-to-slack-and-telegram-89d11968bc30" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Quân Huỳnh`**

+<blockquote>In this tutorial, we will configure Fluent Bit to filter logs containing [ERROR] and send them to Slack by using the Versus Incident.</blockquote>

+<h3>5.
 From Archery to DevOps: How Systems Thinking and the Theory of Constraints Can Transform… - <a href="https://medium.com/@alexdh359/in-todays-fast-paced-vuca-world-success-rarely-comes-from-isolated-improvements-09c048bfe1e4" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Alexander Hilton`**

 <blockquote>A powerful (and perhaps unexpected) illustration of systems thinking is archery.
 Far from being just “draw the bow and fire,” archery is a…</blockquote>

-<h3>3.
-Using SSH Every Day?
-Explore Advanced Features to Simplify Your Routine - <a href="https://medium.com/@howtouselinux/using-ssh-every-day-explore-advanced-features-to-simplify-your-routine-94b32e953662" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `howtouselinux`**

-<blockquote>Secure Shell (SSH) is a powerful and widely used protocol that enables secure communication over a network.</blockquote>

-<h3>4.
-Kubernetes on Autopilot: Event-Driven Automation Across Clusters - <a href="https://medium.com/itnext/kubernetes-on-autopilot-event-driven-automation-across-clusters-addeb535d20f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**

-<blockquote>In today’s dynamic cloud environments, managing Kubernetes resources across multiple clusters can be a complex task.
-Traditional methods…</blockquote>

-<h3>5.
-Diagnosing CI Bottlenecks: From Chonky Tests to Embracing Variability - <a href="https://medium.com/@jason.aricheta/diagnosing-ci-bottlenecks-from-chonky-tests-to-embracing-variability-c76110d1fd95" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jason Aricheta`**

-<blockquote>Overview</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>